Civil war Shelters of Almería (Almería) 2017

 Magazine “Diseño Interior”, nº 182.
 Madrid.
 September 2006

-“Los refugios de Almería, un espacio para la vida”.
+Book“Los refugios de Almería, un espacio para la vida”.
 Almería.
 December 2006